Egg Donation Requirements

 In addition, another situation that may occur while on medication and/or after the retrieval is if you have sex you could become pregnant with twins or triplets.
 All eggs may not be retrieved; there might be a few left behind.
 You should understand that it is IMPORTANT to abstain from intercourse the month before you start Lupron and for two weeks after the egg retrieval as a precaution to avoid this situation.

-The compensation for a FIRST-time egg donor is $6,000.00 + travel expenses and each time you donate thereafter, your fee will increase by $1,000.
+The egg donor compensation for a FIRST-time donor is $6,000.00 + travel expenses and each time you donate thereafter, your fee will increase by $1,000.
 This fee is paid to you within seven days following the egg retrieval procedure.

 You must complete the donor reimbursement form provided by our agency.
 This form is required for all payments requested by you.
 If you are entitled to expense reimbursement for travel, please submit all required receipts in a timely manner so your payment is not delayed.